OpsecGuy/BetterGo/README.md

 1. Install [pyinstaller](https://github.com/pyinstaller/pyinstaller) for that.
 2. Open CMD and type this commands:
 3. cd PATH_TO_FOLDER_WITH_CHEAT
-4. pyinstaller --onefile app.py --clean
+4. pyinstaller --onefile app.py --clean --windowed
 5. Once it finish compresing files, go to new created 'dist' folder and run app.exe